vaibhav18matere/books/the dip/the-dip.md

 1. "Quitters never win and winners never quit" - bad advice.
 Winners quit all the time.
-They just qui the right stuff at the right time.
+They just quit the right stuff at the right time.

 2. Extraordinary benefits accure to the tiny minority of people who are able to push just a little bit longer than most of the people.